Omeprazole

 Do not take Omeprazole if you are currently on any medication containing nelfinavir.

-Omeprazole may affect the effectiveness of other medicines.
+Omeprazole may interact with other medications, affecting their effectiveness.
 Ensure that you speak to your doctor about any medication you are currently taking, including those bought over-the-counter, on prescription, and health or dietary supplements.

 Omeprazole During Pregnancy and Breastfeeding